joegonzalezMSL/molecular_dynamics/README.md

 # molecular_dynamics
-Codes and scripts for processing molecular dynamics simulations
+Codes and scripts for running and processing molecular dynamics simulations

-All of the input scripts contain the following user defined variables.
+All of the input scripts contain at least the following user defined variables.
 Use `sed` or something similar to edit them to suit your run.
 ```
 _SAMPLE_ = structure file in the format of a normal LAMMPS data file
 _PH_     = tag to give a name to your simulation.
 Should be the crystal structure or phase your are simulating.